CM-IV/cmiv-CLI/README.md

 **2.0.0 Update - Breaking Changes!!!**

 Completely re-written in typescript and simplified, templates are still installed but if you want a git repo you'll have to initialize it yourself with `git init`.

+**2.1.0 Update**

+Using packages from [UnJS](https://unjs.io/packages) now.
+The templates have been updated and the terminal UI was overhauled.

 ## Installation